sammccord/sc-codec-pbf/README.md

 This module is designed to be hooked up on both the client and server.

-This codec also assumes you're using one proto message type per SocketCluster client/worker instance for maximum efficiency.
+This codec also assumes you're using one proto message type per SocketCluster client/worker instance for maximum efficiency, and that you're only sending objects that can be encoded with that message.

 To install, use: